FallBosk/PointCloud_Tiling/README.md

 ## License

-This project is licensed under the terms of the European Union Public License 1.2 (EUPL-1.2).
+This project is licensed under the terms of the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.